-The accounts and annual governance statement must be prepared, certified by the Council’s Town Clerk and approved by the Council by 30th June each year.
+The accounts and annual governance statement must be prepared, certified by the Council’s Town Clerk and approved by the Council normally by 30th June each year.
 Due to Covid-19 this is extended to 31st August 2020.
-The unaudited accounts muct then be made available for public inspection.
+The unaudited accounts must then be made available for public inspection.

 The accounts and annual governance statement are then checked independently by an external auditor who must issue an opinion that the accounts and governance statement have been prepared in accordance with the relevant statutory requirements and that they present a ‘true and fair view’ of the Council’s finances and governance arrangements.
 The Council’s external auditor is currently Mazars LLP.

-- 2018/19 Accounting Statement which present, in accordance with proper accounting practices and in the format required by the Annual Return, the financial position of the Council for the financial year ended 31st March 2019, including details of income, expenditure, opening and closing balances, fixed assets values, outstanding borrowing and cash and bank balances.
+- Accounting Statement which present, in accordance with proper accounting practices and in the format required by the Annual Return, the financial position of the Council for the financial year, including details of income, expenditure, opening and closing balances, fixed assets values, outstanding borrowing and cash and bank balances.

-A copy of the Audited 2018/19 Annual Governance and Accoutability Return of the Council can be viewed via the link below
+A copy of the audited 2019/20 Annual Governance and Accountability Return of the Council can be viewed via the link below:

-The Local Audit and Accountability Act 2014 and Accounts and Audit regulations 2015 confer a number of statutory rights for local electors in relation to the inspection of the Council’s annual accounting statements within the Annual Governance and Accountability Return.
+The Local Audit and Accountability Act 2014 and Accounts and Audit Regulations 2015 confer a number of statutory rights for local electors in relation to the inspection of the Council’s annual accounting statements within the Annual Governance and Accountability Return.

 This year the Council has had to consider its budget not only in the light of ongoing econonic difficulties, but also the introduction by the Government of a new Local Council Tax Benefit scheme which has resulted in a significant loss of income from Council Tax.